Sensory-Aware Sequential Recommendation via Review-Distilled Representations

 \subsection{Datasets and Experimental Setup}

 We evaluate on the Amazon Reviews 2014 dataset \citep{mcauley2015amazon}, a widely used benchmark for recommender systems.
-We use four domains: \textit{Beauty}, \textit{Sports \& Outdoors}, \textit{Toys \& Games}, and \textit{Video Games}.
+We use five domains: \textit{Beauty}, \textit{Sports \& Outdoors}, \textit{Toys \& Games}, \textit{Video Games}, and \textit{Grocery \& Gourmet Food}.
 Each domain contains users with their temporally ordered sequence of product interactions.
 We apply the 5-core filtering protocol, retaining only users and items with at least five interactions to ensure sufficient supervision for sequential modeling.
 Dataset statistics are summarized in Table~\ref{tab:dataset}.
 The average sequence length ranges from 8 to 10 interactions per user, which provides moderate historical context for next-item prediction.

-We use the leave-one-out evaluation protocol commonly used in sequential recommendation: for each user, the last interaction is held out as test, the second-to-last as validation, and the rest for training.
-During training, models iterate through each sequence and learn to predict the next item at each step (for SASRec/BSARec) or to reconstruct masked items (for BERT4Rec).
-We ensure that at test time, the model only had exposure to interactions before the test item, to avoid temporal leakage.

-\paragraph{Baseline models and sensory-enhanced variants.} We compare three representative sequential recommenders and their sensory-enhanced counterparts under a unified integration scheme.
-For each backbone, the baseline model uses only item IDs.
-The sensory-enhanced model uses the same backbone and injects precomputed sensory embeddings through the unified early fusion operator defined in Section~\ref{sec:method_integration}.
-This design keeps the sequential encoder architecture unchanged and isolates the effect of sensory information at the input representation level.